MISSION AND FOCUS

 Display items: 1 or 2

+Max References: No maximum.
 References appear online

 Usually solicited by the Editors.
 May appear in any section of the Journal, depending on the content.
 The commentary format may be used for ongoing dialogues, pro-and-con discussions of controversial issues, or subjective articles of interest in any field of oncology.

-Display items: at the author's discretion
+Display items: At the author’s discretion

 Max References: 20